Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Protocol presentation

 where $j$ runs from 1 to $N$, with $N$ denoting the dimension of the operator, and $o_{A,j}$ representing the eigenvalues of the $N$-level operator $\hat{O}_A$.
 To the first order in $gt$, their moduli are

 Thus, the moduli of the eigenvalues are equal, $ |\lambda_{j}| = |\lambda_{j'}| $, whenever $\text{Im}(O_{S,w}) = 0$, i.e., when the imaginary part of the weak value vanishes, or when the operator $\hat{O}_A$ is degenerate.
 If $ \hat{O}_A $ is non-degenerate, a transition from non-unitary to unitary dynamics at first order in $gt$ occurs at $\text{Im}(O_{S,w}) = 0 $.
 At the point where the absolute values of the eigenvalues become equal, discontinuities may appear in the expectation values of observables in the meter state after applying the weak measurement protocol $n$ times.
-Such discontinuities emerge precisely at the points where the absolute values of the eigenvalues coincide (Appendix~\ref{appendix:analysis_discontinuities}).\\ This behavior emphasizes the essential role of complex weak values: discontinuities in the dynamics can arise only when $ O_{S,w} $ possesses a nonzero imaginary component for some post-selected polar angle.
+Such discontinuities emerge precisely at the points where the absolute values of the eigenvalues coincide (Appendix~\ref{appendix:analysis_discontinuities}).

+This behavior emphasizes the essential role of complex weak values: discontinuities in the dynamics can arise only when $ O_{S,w} $ possesses a nonzero imaginary component for some post-selected polar angle.
 Conversely, if the weak value is purely real, all $N$ eigenvalues coincide for every value of $\phi$ (the post-selected polar angle), and no discontinuities occur since the eigenvalues remain equal.